 Dothistroma needle blight

 This fungal pathogen is currently causing major problems in pine plantations, particularly those of Corsican pine (Pinus nigra var. laricio).
 It affects the needles, limiting the photosynthetic capacity of the trees and resulting in die-back of the crown and potential tree death.
-Plantations in Scotland and Thetford Forest are among the areas to be affected so far.
+Plantations in Scotland and Thetford Forest are among the areas to be affected, but it has spread across much of the UK.

 Emerald ash borer